pollen-robotics/poulpe_ethercat_controller/docs/installation/configure_poulpe.md

 v1.0.x | v1.0.x or higher
 v1.5.x | v1.5.x

-{: .note}
+NOTE:
 The configuration files for the different versions of the firmware are different and can be found int the `config/esi/reachy2` directory.
-See the [config/esi/reachy2/README.md]({{site.github_url}}config/esi/reachy2/README.md) for more info.
+See the [config/esi/reachy2/README.md](https://github.com/pollen-robotics/poulpe_ethercat_controller/tree/develop/config/esi/reachy2/README.md) for more info.

 ## LAN9252 configuration
 - Make sure that the poulpe board is configured properly for the ethercat network.